Download Clients¶

 Adding a Client¶

-Go to Settings → Download Clients and fill in the connection details:
+Go to Settings → Download Clients and fill in your connection details:

 | Field | Notes |